Calumet Aristocrats: History

 The Calumet Aristocrats played their final season in 1907.
 The 1907 Northern-Copper Country League played as a four–team Class D level league.
-Beginning play on May 14, 1907, the Houghton Giants placed 4th in the 1907 the Northern-Copper Country League standings, when the season ended early on September 2, 1907.
+Beginning play on May 14, 1907, the Houghton Giants placed fourth in the 1907 the Northern-Copper Country League standings, when the season ended early on September 2, 1907.
 Houghton ended the 1907 season with a 47–55 record, playing under managers M.O.
 Taylor and Pat Flaherty.
-The Giants finished 25.5 games behind the 1st place Winnipeg Maroons (70–27), 2nd place Duluth White Sox (49–53) and ahead of the 4th place Calumet Aristocrats (34–65) in the final standings.
+The Giants finished 25.5 games behind the first place Winnipeg Maroons (70–27), 2nd place Duluth White Sox (49–53) and ahead of the 4th place Calumet Aristocrats (34–65) in the final standings.

 The Northern-Copper Country League permanently folded after the 1907 season.
 Laurium, Michigan has not hosted another minor league team.

 The ballparks

 For the duration of their minor league play, Calumet teams played home games at Athletic Park.
 The park was later renamed Agassiz Park.
 The ballpark was referenced to have been located at 4th Street & Elm Street.
 Today, Agassiz Park is still in use as a public park.

-In 1890, 1891 and 1905, the Calumet teams were noted to have hosted some home minor league games at Laurium Park.
-The ballpark was referenced to have been located on 3rd Street at the Railroad Tracks, Laurium, Michigan.
+In 1890, 1891 and 1905, the Calumet teams were noted to have hosted select home minor league games at Laurium Park.
+The ballpark was referenced to have been located on 3rd Street at the railroad tracks in Laurium, Michigan.